alexandreborges/malwoverview/README.md

-To use Malwoverview you should insert VirusTotal, Hybrid Analysis, URLHaus, Malshare, Polyswarm, Alien Vault, Malpedia APIs, Valhalla and Triage into the .malwapi.conf configuration file (the default one at the home directory (/home/[username] or /root) -- if the file doesn't exist, so you should create it) or you could create a custom configuration file and indicate it by using the -c option.
+To use Malwoverview you should insert VirusTotal, Hybrid Analysis, URLHaus, Malshare, Polyswarm, Alien Vault, Malpedia  and Triage into the .malwapi.conf configuration file (the default one at the home directory (/home/[username] or /root) -- if the file doesn't exist, so you should create it) or you could create a custom configuration file and indicate it by using the -c option.

-Nonetheless, starting on version 4.4.2, it isn't necessary to insert all APIs into .malwapi.conf before using Malwoverview anymore.
-Therefore, users can only insert few APIs and use options respective to these APIs.
+Nonetheless, starting on version 4.4.2, it isn't longer necessary to insert all APIs into .malwapi.conf before using Malwoverview.
+Therefore, users can only insert few APIs and use the respective options to these APIs.

-A special note about the Alien Vault: it is necessary to subscribe to pulses on Alien Vault website before using -n 1 option.
+* A special note about the Alien Vault: it is necessary to subscribe to pulses on Alien Vault website before using -n 1 option.

 The .malwapi.conf configuration file (from the the home directory -- /home/[username] or /root)